Bronchiectasis in Children

 What is bronchiectasis?

-Bronchiectasis is a lung condition that causes your child's bronchi to permanently widen.
-Bronchi are larger airways which help carry air in and out of your child's lungs.
-Your child's lungs make mucus to trap and remove germs and irritants that he breathes.
-In bronchiectasis, his lungs cannot clear mucus as it would normally.
-This may lead to infections, inflammation, and scarring in your child's lungs and may make it difficult for him to breathe.
+Bronchiectasis is a condition that causes mucus to collect in your child's airway.
+Chronic respiratory infections or inflammation cause the bronchi to become thick.
+Bronchi are larger airways that help carry air in and out of your child's lungs.
+The lungs make mucus to trap and remove germs and irritants that your child breathes.
+Bronchiectasis prevents your child's lungs from clearing the mucus.
+This leads to more infections and inflammation, and scarring in the lungs.

 What increases my child's risk for bronchiectasis?

 Your child may have bronchiectasis with or without cystic fibrosis.
 Any of the following may increase his or her risk:

 - A health condition your child was born with that makes mucus difficult to clear, such as primary ciliary dyskinesia

 - A respiratory infection such as measles or pertussis (whooping cough)